bintangx1902/lab_app_assistant/readme.md

-# What tools has been provided
+# What has been provided?

 1. Delete cache (run this in terminal)
 > python manage clearcache